 - Costs towards judgments and settlements.

 It is important to note the difference between product liability and product recall insurance.
 And similarly, the general commercial liability insurance and this insurance.
-There are a number of exclusions that should be noted at the time of purchasing the policy.
-Here are some of the exclusions.
+There are a number of Specific conditions listed in an insurance or medical care policy that is not covered by benefit payments.
+Common exclusions include More that should be noted at the time of purchasing the The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More.
+Here are some of the Specific conditions listed in an insurance or medical care policy that is not covered by benefit payments.
+Common exclusions include More.

 - Expenses and losses from a product recall, unless a separate extension for product recall is purchased.